-- the sustainable economic and social development of the developing countries, and more particularly the most disadvantaged among them, - the smooth and gradual integration of the developing countries into the world economy, - the campaign against poverty in the developing countries.
+- the sustainable economic and social development of the developing countries, and more particularly the most disadvantaged among them, - the smooth and gradual integration of the developing countries into the world economy, - the campaign against poverty in the developing countries."
 (Art.
-177 TEC)"
+177 TEC)

-In addition to these, the "general objective of developing and consolidating democracy and the rule of law, and to that of respecting human rights and fundamental freedoms" are overarching goals in the EU's external relations, both in the area of Common Foreign and Security Policy (CFSP; article 11 TEU) and in the context of development cooperation (article 177, 2, TEC).
+In addition to these goals, the "general objective of developing and consolidating democracy and the rule of law, and to that of respecting human rights and fundamental freedoms" are overarching objectives in the EU's external relations, both in the area of Common Foreign and Security Policy (CFSP; article 11 TEU) and in the context of development cooperation (article 177, 2, TEC).

-In the public debate, European development cooperation is often criticised for allegedly lacking focus on poverty reduction.
-However, different people mean different things when referring to "poverty orientation".
-One interpretation of poverty orientation of Community aid would be to be focusing on countries with low per capita income (officially classified by the World Bank as Low Income Countries).
-Consequently, the EDF, due to the high number of poor countries among the ACP, is regarded as being more poverty oriented than the general budget (UK House of Lords 2004: 27).
+In the public debate, European development cooperation is often criticised for allegedly lacking a focus on poverty reduction.
+However, different people mean different things when referring to a "poverty orientation".
+One interpretation of the poverty orientation of Community aid would be to focus on countries with low per capita income (officially classified by the World Bank as Low Income Countries).
+Consequently, the EDF, due to the high number of poor countries among the ACP, is regarded as being more poverty-oriented than the general budget (UK House of Lords 2004, 27).
 Yet, the two strands of finance ideally complement each other.
-Other observers, when discussing the poverty orientation, rather relate to the allocation of aid in favour of social groups with low income in target countries and refer to the term 'social cohesion' or demand an inclusion of protection of the ecological basis of societies with development funds.
-Country allocations are thereby regarded as secondary when it comes to probing the poverty focus.
-In a third line of argument, allocations are derived from enlightened national, European and 'global' interests (discussions concerning global public goods and the anchor country perspective in Germany).
-The causal line is therefore only indirectly linked to poverty orientation - if we want to succeed, we need certain key countries to foster global development and take care that they do not destabilise the region.
+Other observers, when discussing the poverty orientation, prefer to consider the allocation of aid in favour of social groups with low income in target countries and emphasize the term 'social cohesion'.
+In a similar vein, others believe that the extent to which development funds contribute to the protection of the ecological basis of societies is also an important component of a donor's poverty orientation.
+In these instances, country allocations are thereby regarded as secondary when it comes to probing the poverty focus.
+In a third line of argument, allocations are derived from enlightened national, European and 'global' interests.
+Discussions concerning global public goods and the anchor country concept in Germany provide examples of this line of thought.
+The strategic orientation of aid policy is therefore only indirectly linked to poverty orientation - if we want to succeed, we need certain key countries to foster global development and take care that they do not destabilise the region.

 The debates on the goals of European development cooperation, even though impacting on the public perception, do not allow for immediate statements on the effectiveness of European aid.
-However, the plurality of goals -one might call it a lack of focus- potentially result in a limited focus in checking for results.
-Or, more polemically: activities will always have an effect on one of the goals when they are formulated broadly enough.
+The plurality of goals - one might call it a lack of focus - potentially result in a limited focus in evaluating results.
+Moreover, the broad manner in which the goals are formulated suggests that aid activities will always have some effect on at least one of the goals.

-4.2.
-The organisational structure
+4.2 The organisational structure